silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       ```
       {: codeblock}

-   3. Run the `wp_site_setup.yaml` Ansible playbook to complete the inital setup dialog by using the WordPress CLI.
-During the setup, Ansible automatically retrieves the **web_dns_name** of the load balancer by using the Terraform inventory integration and uses the domain name to configure the WordPress site.
+   3. Run the `wp_site_setup.yaml` Ansible playbook to complete the initial setup dialog by using the Wordpress CLI.
+During the setup, Ansible automatically retrieves the **web_dns_name** of the load balancer by using the Terraform inventory integration and uses the domain name to configure the Wordpress site.
       ```
       ansible-playbook -i inventory wp_site_setup.yml
       ```